 Years of Experience

-The largest slice of the MGA Healthcare workforce (46 percent) has been working for one to four years and earns, on average, approximately $19.96 per hour.
+Five to nine years of work experience seem to result in median wages of $20.44 per hour.
+The largest slice of the MGA Healthcare workforce (40 percent) has been working for one to four years and earns, on average, $20.16 per hour.

 Certifications and Degrees